deCarvalho90/ResFungi/README.md

 ## 0 - Downloading the proteome file

 Before you start your analysis, make sure the target species you want to study has a sequenced genome with a proteome file available.
-The ResFungi search is performed in the fasta file that contains all of the protein amino acid sequences.
+The ResFungi search is performed on the fasta file that contains all of the protein amino acid sequences.

 ## 1 - Installing HMMER